huggingface/blog/inference-pro.md

 )
 ```

-For more details on how to control generation, please take a look at [this section](#controlling-image-generation)
+For more details on how to control generation, please take a look at [this section](#controlling-image-generation).

 ## Generation Parameters